 Although there are many different definitions used for identifying stakeholders they tend to be either broad and inclusive or narrow and pragmatic.
-For example, Freeman’s broad definition allows practically anyone to be classified as a stakeholder as virtually anyone can affect or be affected by an organisation.
+For example, Freeman’s broad definition allows practically anyone to be classified as a stakeholder as virtually anyone can affect or be affected by an organization.

 'A stakeholder in an organization is (by definition) any group or individual who can affect or is affected by the achievement of the organization's objectives' (Freeman, 1984, p.46).

 'persons or groups with legitimate interests in procedural and/or substantive aspects of corporate activity' (Donaldson and Preston, 1995, p.85).In other words, an entity must have a legitimate claim or stake in the organization to be considered a Stakeholder.
 These narrow definitions accept the reality that managers can’t and don’t consider all possible stakeholders.

 Both definition types tend to focus either on power or legitimacy.
-The power of a firm over a stakeholder and vice versa or the legitimacy of a stakeholder’s claim on an organisation.
+The power of a firm over a stakeholder and vice versa or the legitimacy of a stakeholder’s claim on an organization.
 Legitimate stakeholders could have a legal, contractual, moral or financial claim.

 Following a detailed literature review Mitchell et al. (1997, p.864) noted that all definitions ignore 'urgency, the degree to which stakeholder claims call for immediate attention [emphasis in the original]'.
 They proposed a new normative theory of stakeholder identification based on three variables: